 - Additional treatments that may be recommended include massage and acupuncture.

-- Design equipment and tasks with people in mind eg: ergonomic workstations
+- Design equipment, workspaces, and tasks with people in mind eg: ergonomic workstations

 - Pay attention to work environment eg: good lighting